 Creole cuisine is found everywhere on most islands, you will not have to look far to find it.
 In fact, your hotel will probably serve it too.
-Some of the yummiest dishes to try are a smoked fish and green papaya salad, grilled bread-fruit, octopus and coconut curry and freshly grilled fish wrapped in banana leaves.
+Some of the yummiest dishes to try are smoked fish and green papaya salad, grilled bread-fruit, octopus and coconut curry, and freshly grilled fish wrapped in banana leaves.

 Stroll down the beaches – Best of things to do in Seychelles

 Did you know that Seychelles is home to the two most photogenic beaches in the world?
 That is a serious claim to fame for an island nation.
-Anse Source D’Argent beach on La Digue Island and Cote D’Or beach on Praslin Island were voted the winners, but do not worry if you can’t make it to them, all the beaches here are magical.
+Anse Source D’Argent Beach on La Digue Island and Cote D’Or Beach on Praslin Island were voted the winners, but do not worry if you can’t make it to them, all the beaches here are magical.

 The beaches by law are public property in the island nation.
 So no matter where the beach is, you are allowed to be on it.
 One of the best things about the beaches is that there is no one on them, well not nobody, but they are not busy by anyone’s standards.
 There are so many to choose from and, if you get off the normal routes for a little adventure, you could find yourself on your own little slice of paradise with a beach to yourself.

-When you walk through the jungle and out on to the fine white sand, you realize why they are said to be so stunning.
-The water is warm, crystal clear and every shade of blue.
-The beach is fringed by palm trees, jungle and granite boulders and it gives you a notion that you have stepped back in time.
+When you walk through the jungle and out onto the fine white sand, you realize why they are said to be so stunning.
+The water is warm, crystal clear, and every shade of blue.
+The beach is fringed by palm trees, jungle, and granite boulders and it gives you a notion that you have stepped back in time.

 Take a peek under the sea

 Snorkeling or diving at Sainte-Anne Marine National Park is out of this world.
 The marine park is a short boat ride from Mahe and is only accessible by sea.
-It is made up of 6 different islands and was the first southwest Indian Oceans marine protected area when it was first established in 1973.
+It is made up of 6 different islands and was the first southwest Indian Ocean marine protected area when it was first established in 1973.

 The marine park holds a unique concentration of ecosystems inside it.
 The coral gardens are lush and protected, it also has the largest area of seagrass meadows in the island nation.
 While swimming around in the gin-clear warm waters you can see a huge number of fish species, green turtles, hawksbill turtles, stunning coral, and manta rays.